UniversalDependencies/UD_Galician-PUD/README.md

 The linguistic annotation was first carried out using state-of-the-art NLP tools for Galician, and then reviewed by two experts, achieving a high inter-annotator agreement.

-Note: The [fixed](https://universaldependencies.org/u/dep/fixed.html) dependency relation is used not only for fixed expressions but also for other conventional multiword expressions.
+Note: As in the [Galician-TreeGal treebank](https://github.com/UniversalDependencies/UD_Galician-TreeGal), the [fixed](https://universaldependencies.org/u/dep/fixed.html) dependency relation is used not only for fixed expressions but also for other conventional multiword expressions.
 This will be corrected in further versions.

 # Changelog